Coronavirus: how does it affect MoT tests, servicing and repairs?

 Does your car need maintenance or an MoT test during the COVID-19 outbreak?
 We explain everything you need to know

-As part of the UK Government’s ongoing efforts to combat the Coronavirus outbreak, the series of emergency lockdown measures first implemented in March have been extended until May.
-These measures include restrictions on non-essential travel, a ban on public gatherings of two people or more, and the closure of all non-essential shops and services.
-But how does the lockdown affect you if your car needs a service or repairs, or requires an MoT during this period?
+As part of the UK Government’s ongoing efforts to combat the Coronavirus outbreak, a third COVID-19 lockdown came into effect in England from 5 January 2021.
+These latest measures include restrictions on non-essential travel, the closure of schools and universities, a ban on meeting friends and family indoors (unless part of a support bubble), and the closure of all non-essential shops and services.
+But how does this lockdown affect you if your car needs a service or repairs, or requires an MoT during this period?

 Garages to remain in operation

-While garages remain open, all car showrooms will remain closed, as they are regarded as a non-essential business.
+While garages remain open, all car showrooms have been ordered to close from 5 January 2021 onwards as they are regarded as a non-essential business.

 Servicing your car while your self-isolating